 This application is strictly for mouse addicts!
 I know, most of you know Alt + Tab keyboard shortcut and prefer the same hotkey to quickly switch between open windows and apps.
-But there are some users who are addicted to the mice and always use mouse for application switching.
+But some users are addicted to the mice and always use mouse for application switching.

 In general, when you use mice to switch between apps and windows, you need to move the mouse cursor on the program or window icon on the taskbar and then need to click on the icon to switch to the app.
 While it might not sound like a tough job, it becomes a tedious job when you have tens of apps running on the taskbar, as you need to look for the right app icon first to see all open windows and browser tabs.

 Please note that you won’t see any icons on the taskbar or notification area (system tray) when Mouse Switcher is running.
-To change Mouse Switcher settings, you need to launch the application from Start menu or Start screen.
-By default, it starts with Windows and takes very small amount of system resources.
+To change Mouse Switcher settings, you need to launch the application from the Start menu or Start screen.
+By default, it starts with Windows and takes a minimal amount of system resources.

 Mouse Switcher officially supports XP, Vista, and Windows 7 operating systems.
 In our test, it performed flawlessly on Windows 8 x64 as well.
 If you are using Microsoft mouse or keyboard with Windows 8, don’t forget to download the Microsoft Device Center to easily configure mouse and keyboard settings.